 DFARS ESTIMATING SYSTEM

 Are your contracts subject to DFARS 252.215-7002?
 Does your organization have Cost Accounting Standards Covered (CAS) contracts with the Federal Government?
 Does the organization routinely submit proposals to Federal Agencies which require Certified Cost and/or Pricing Data?
+Do you need assistance with the DCAA estimating system audit

 If so, your organization may need an a DCAA approved estimating system as part of the overall contract requirements.
 We work with clients to review, develop, and remediate estimating system policies, procedures, practices and controls to ensure compliance with regulatory requirements and alignment with Defense Contract Audit Agency (DCAA) Estimating System Audit Guidance.

-DCAA Estimating System Requirements
+DCAA Estimating System Audit Requirements

 In broad terms, FAR 15.407-5 – Special Cost or Pricing Areas (Estimating Systems) requires Government Auditor surveillance of contractor estimating systems or methods, as “acceptable proposal preparation benefits both the Government and the contractor by increasing the accuracy and reliability of individual proposals, reduces the scope of reviews to be performed on individual proposals, and expedites the negotiations process.